-White Goods market is marked out by strong competition, rapid product life cycle and continuously growing complexity and innovation.
+White Goods market is marked out by strong competition, short product life-cycle and continuously growing complexity.

-DOFWARE supports Customers for the definition of both Model-Based Design and multi-physical modelling toolchain and automated tests and documentation editing, always according to corresponding regulations.
+DOFWARE supports Customers for the definition of the toolchain of Model-Based Design, multi-physical modeling and simulation, automated tests and documentation editing, always in compliance with the corresponding regulations.

-Internet of Things concept applied to single devices and domotics need ever larger and cross expertise for designing highly complex multi-domain systems.
-In this framework System Engineering approach enables to achieve a high-level technological quality rapidly.
-Actually virtual development coupled with automated validation and verification has become mandatory.
+Internet of Things concept applied to single devices and to domotics needs ever deeper and wider expertise for designing highly complex multi-domain systems.
+In this framework, the System Engineering approach enables to achieve a high-level technological quality rapidly.
+Its coupling with virtual development and automated validation and verification has become the key feature for today design strategies.

 Requirement Engineering techniques allow a formal interpretation of requirements coming from market surveys.

-The availability of SysML-based functional schemes and the ability to simulate product behavior in the early stages of design decrease time and cost.
+The availability of SysML-based functional schemes and the ability to simulate product behavior in the early stages of design decrease time and costs.

-Model-Based Design allows to design complex multi-domain systems efficiently, and to simulate a wide range of operating conditions.
-These are all operations that must be compliant with reference standards (e.g. 2009/125/CE) for what concerns product validation and verification
+Model-Based Design allows to design complex multi-domain systems efficiently, and to simulate a wide range of operating conditions easily and quickly.
+These operations must be all compliant to reference standards (e.g. 2009/125/CE) for what concerns product validation and verification.

-Physical Modelling allows to build mathematical moke-ups able to simulate system behavior in time.
-DOFWARE uses Modelica / Dymola for 0D/1D simulations and CFD / FEM tools for detailed 3D analysis in order to get high-quality results.
+Physical Modeling allows to simulate system behavior in time by exploiting mathematical mock-ups.
+DOFWARE uses Modelica / Dymola for 0D/1D simulations and CFD / FEM tools for detailed 3D analysis in order to improve results quality.

 Some examples of supported application fields are:

-• Thermal: building comfort analysis, building energy efficiency analysis, CFD analysis preparatory to calibration and validation of models developed in Modelica;
+• Thermal: comfort analysis, energy efficiency analysis, CFD analysis preparatory to calibration and validation of models developed in Modelica;

-• Acoustics: acoustic source identification by CFD simulations;
+• Acoustics: acoustic sources identification by CFD simulations;

 • Consumption minimization: design optimization for decreasing energy consumption;

-• Electromechanics: analysis for improving quality and stability by reducing consumptions and bugs.
+• Electromechanics: improving quality and stability by reducing consumptions and bugs.
 The coupling between Modelica and its vertical libraries with third-party software enables to perform complex studies otherwise unfeasible;

-• Multibody: time-domain mechanical analysis are performed by coupling Modelica with the most common FEM and CFD software (e.g. coupling between pneumatic/hydraulic and electric/electronic domains).
+• Multibody: time-domain mechanical analysis by coupling Modelica with the most common FEM and CFD software (e.g. coupling pneumatic, hydraulic and electronic domains).

 Embedded Control and IoT Development